sagemath/trac_to_gh/Issue 6060.md

 # Issue 6060: divmod fails when one argument is Integer and the other is a Python int

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6060

 Original creator: fredrik.johansson